fedorenchik/cluster-basher/README.md

 # cluster-basher

-Cluster manager written in pure Bash script.
+Crude cluster manager written in pure Bash script.

 # How to use: